neurobagel/dev-docs/docs/frontend/React.md

+## What triggers re-renders in React

+A re-render happens when a component runs again after its initial render to update its output.

+Below are the main scenarios that cause a component to re-render:

+1. State updates: changes to component state (created using useState, useReducer, or any other state hook)

+2. Parent re-rendering: when a parent component re-renders, it triggers a re-render in its child components by default

+3. Context updates: changes in a context provider’s value cause all components that consume that context to re-render

+4. Hook updates: updates from custom hooks or built-in hooks (like useReducer or useSyncExternalStore) cause the component using them to re-render

 ## Error boundary

 Used to catch rendering errors and display a fallback UI.
 See relevant React documentation page [here](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) for more information.